Last Updated on October 11, 2023 by Editorial Team

 Making the best out of phonics activities for little learners

 - Make a list of teaching aids needed and ensure that the teachers have them in plenty.
-The scarcity causes commotion and the wastage of time arranging sets for kids.
+The scarcity causes commotion and the waste of time arranging sets for kids.

-- Teachers are to be trained amply to carry out activity.
-Since they know the course of activity, they can stay prepared for expected contingencies.
+- Teachers are to be trained amply to carry out activities.
+Since they know the course of the activity, they can stay prepared for expected contingencies.

 - Give an interesting introduction such as in story-telling mode to incite curiosity about the ensuing activity.

 - Be clear on the outcomes so that the kids take it as a learning method and not merely a fun activity.